Rhoptry: Structure and content

 Rhoptry mainly comprises two regions: the rhoptry neck and the rhoptry bulb.
 Those two regions physically divide the parasites and have different features and materials.
 The rhoptry neck is an electron-dense duct that narrowly extends at the anterior tip and contains the rhoptry neck proteins (RONs), which are named after where they localize in the parasite.
 On the other hand, the rhoptry bulb is a larger, bulbous base that is electron-lucent and contains the rhoptry bulb proteins (ROPs) and membranous materials.
-So far, eight rhoptry bulb proteins, ROP1 through ROP8, have been identified in T. gondii.
-Those two classes of proteins, RONs and ROPs, follow the typical secretory pathway from the endoplasmic reticulum to the Golgi, then finally, where they are normally stored, the rhoptry.
-They have critical functions in the host invasion and replication within the host of Apicomplexan parasites.
+So far, over 20 rhoptry bulb proteins have been identified in T. gondii.
+These two classes of proteins follow the typical secretory pathway from the endoplasmic reticulum to the Golgi, then are trafficked to the rhoptries, where they are typically stored.
+RONs and ROPs have critical functions in host invasion and in the replication of Apicomplexan parasites.
 During the host invasion process, the proteins are secreted at different times at which they each function.
 RONs are exocytosed first because they contribute during the invasion.
 ROPs follow afterward and perform a post-invasion role.